Our helpline volunteers take calls from women who are having a difficult time for whatever reason.

 The helpline training is delivered by the Volunteer Service Coordinators and comprises of sixty hours of training.
 This includes four full-day training sessions (normally on Weekends) plus skills practices, directed study to be undertaken at home, individual tutorials and supervision sessions and induction sessions.
 The training covers some of the skills of counselling as well as looking at specific issues such as sexual and domestic abuse.
 It also includes the essential organisational and Helpline policies, procedures and guidelines.
 The training forms a part of the recruitment process and volunteers are required to successfully complete the training in order to become a helpline volunteer.

-Our next helpline training programme is likely to be in Jan/Feb 2019.
+Our next helpline training programme will run Feb-March 2019.
 There are no dates available yet, but if you would like to be contacted when recruitment starts then please register your interest on our ‘current vacancies’ page.

 |Training dates to be confirmed|